Re-purposing denim: how to make a child’s apron from your old jeans.

 - fleece scraps for decorative heart

 Your straps are going to come from the inseams and the outer, side-seam of your jeans.
 See the picture right above?
 See the seam on the left and the seam in the center of the pic?
-They’re nice and thick, and easy to snip out.
-Just cut right along side the seam all the way up the leg, and then trim it to the right size.
-You won’t be turning under any unfinished edges of these seams.
-Just leave the as they are.
+They’re nice and thick, and easy to snip out.8.
+Cut along side the outer seam all the way up the pant leg, and then trim to the right size.
+No need to finish the edges or ends of this piece.